 Parrots should be seen by an avian vet at least once a year.
 While this doesn’t seem often, each examination should be thorough, including blood tests to detect any changes or issues, particularly surrounding organ function.

 The problem with parrots is that they’re good at hiding their health issues.
 According to the US National Library of Medicine, this skill developed in the wild, which happens with all prey animals.
-By the time symptoms present themselves, parrots are usually very sick and in the advanced stages of a medical condition.
+Parrots are usually very sick and in the advanced stages of a medical condition by the time symptoms present themselves.

 Annual health check-ups allow your veterinarian to establish standard behavioral traits and early health issues that can be used as a baseline for future check-ups.
 Even if your parrot isn’t displaying symptoms, sickness and disease can still be detected.
 The earlier health issues are identified, the easier they are to treat.